SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 This algorithm is divided into two processes: marking the dead objects and then reclaiming their spaces.
 This is the most common and simple algorithm.
 But its weakness is in its simplicity.

-Whenever the GC cycle runs it traverses all objects and marks the dead ones, later they will be swept leaving empty spaces in the memory.
+Whenever the GC cycle runs it traverses all objects and marks the live ones, later they will be swept leaving empty spaces in the memory.
 Those spaces could be small or big and depending on the size of the new object it might not fit on any of those spaces.
 This whole process leaves the memory fragmented.

 ![]({{ site.baseurl }}/images/mark-and-sweep.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*

 ## Copying Algorithm

-In this algorithm, the Heap Memory is divided in two spaces, called From and To.
+In this algorithm, the Heap Memory is divided into two spaces, called From and To.
 All new objects are created in the From space.
 When it’s full, the GC copies the live objects into the To space and reclaims the From’s space used by dead objects.

 The Copying algorithm deals with Mark-and-sweep’s fragmentation problem, since it copies the live objects and puts them side-by-side in the To space.
 However, by solving that problem, a new one arises: the Heap Memory is divided in two.
 That causes the GC cycle to run more often than it would if all the Heap Memory were being used for new objects.